Want to lower energy costs, reduce banging and hissing pipes, and make your tenants more comfortable? Our team of Efficiency Advisors is here to help.

 Find a Contractor

-The NYC Retrofit Accelerator has trained and approved contractors to perform steam heating system upgrades.
+The NYC Retrofit Accelerator has trained and qualified contractors to perform steam heating system upgrades.
+In many cases, these contractors can provide all of the services for a steam system upgrade.
+But in some cases engineering services should also be considered.

 If you are interested in becoming a qualified contractor, you can respond to New York City’s Request for Qualifications for Providers of Steam System Retrofits here.